munrocket/deep-mandelbrot/README.md

-# DeepMandel
+# DeepMandelbrot

-Deep mandelbrot viewer.
+Deep mandelbrot explorer.
 It is in active development right now.

 ### 2do
 - [X] Ping-pong rendering for deeper zoom